 Up to 90% of women have cellulite.
 Many find it embarrassing.
 Some women with cellulite keep their bodies covered all day like Nuns, to avoid displaying the dimples and lumps on their skins.

 Exercises aim to reduce body weight and burn fat.
 It also boosts circulation.
 Weight loss may reduce the visibility of the lumps.
-However, the condition also occurs in physically fit women.
+However, it also occurs in physically fit women.

 Dieting is mainly done to lose body fat and keep fit.
 Its effect is somewhat similar to that of exercise.

-Anti-cellulite creams have swept the market in recent time.
+Anti-cellulite creams have swept the market in recent times.
 Anti-cellulite cream reviews have shown that some top Anti-cellulite lotions yield good results.
-Getting a good lotion for cellulite and diligently applying it appears to the most stress-free option to get rid of the condition.
+Getting a good lotion for cellulite and diligently applying it appears to be the most stress-free option to get rid of the condition.

 Cellulite is a condition that affects the appearance of the skin, giving it a dimpled and uneven texture.
 There are many factors that contribute to cellulite, including genetics, poor diet, and lack of exercise, but some believe that too much sugar can also cause cellulite.
 However, there is no scientific evidence to support this claim.
 Sugar consumption can certainly lead to weight gain, which can make cellulite more visible, but it doesn't directly cause cellulite.
 Eating a healthy, balanced diet, exercising regularly, and drinking plenty of water is key to reducing the appearance of cellulite.